 Nor houres, dayes, moneths which are the rags of time.

-Some of the above may not be considered very suitable!
+Some of the above may not be considered very suitable for weddings!
 And of course there are many, many more suitable.